raisingpixels/raisingpixels.github.io/content/posts/2025-07-17-stop-losing-coding-time-to-environment-setup:-the-parent-developer's-devcontainer.md

 You can also clone the ready-to-use [Parent Developer Devcontainer Template](https://github.com/raisingpixels/parent-dev-devcontainer) repository to get started quickly.

+For an easy way to set up authentication for GitHub, run `gh auth login` in the container terminal.

 ## Adding Bash Aliases (Optional Enhancement)

 Once you have the basic container working, you can add custom aliases to make your workflow even faster.
 Create `.devcontainer/bashrc`: